Powerlearnproject/se-day1-assignment-fanelemanyathi/README.md

 Prompt Engineering is the process of guiding generative AI models to produce desired outputs.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+Vague Prompt: Write a story about a dog.

+Improved Prompt: Write a short story about a golden retriever named Max who gets lost in the woods during a camping trip and must find his way back to his owner, a young boy named Alex, while encountering various animals and overcoming obstacles along the way.

+Why the Improved Prompt is More Effective:

+Specificity: Clearly identifies the type of dog and its name, making it easier to visualize the character.

+Context: Establishes a setting (woods during a camping trip) that adds depth to the story.

+Plot Direction: Outlines a specific challenge (getting lost) that provides a clear narrative arc and opportunities for character development.